Watr-Protocol/watr/docs/deployment.md

 Ansible deployment guide
 ====================

 Ansible is a popular tool to detect if a host matches the current expected state and also apply any changes or updates if required.
-Lots of create pre-packaged modules exist in [ansible galaxy](https://galaxy.ansible.com/).
+Lots of pre-packaged modules exist in [ansible galaxy](https://galaxy.ansible.com/).

 The paritytech.chain_operations module is maintained on [github](https://github.com/paritytech/ansible-galaxy) and available via [ansible-galaxy]()